bijuice/portfolio/README.md

 # Portfolio v1

-You can try out this web app using this link : http://bijuiceflix.herokuapp.com/

 ## Description:

 This is a Netflix inspired portfolio used to showcase my skills, experience, and personal projects.
 This app is primarily made using React.